Pietro Albertoni: Biography

 then in 1878 professor of materia medica at the University of Genoa.

-He remained in Genoa until 1884, when he obtained the professorship of materia medica in the University of Bologna.
+He remained in Genoa until 1884 when he obtained the professorship of materia medica at the University of Bologna.

 In Bologna he collaborated extensively with Icilio Guareschi, with whom he founded the Review of medicinal chemistry and pharmacy, which soon became very influential.

 In 1887 he assumed the chair of Physiology, vacated by the death of Luigi Vella.

 This was the beginning of a forty-year period of important research, especially on the physiology of the nervous system.

 Albertoni was elected a deputy to the legislature of the kingdom for three terms of office (1892-1895, 1897-1900 and 1900-1904) representing Bozzolo for the Italian Radical Party.
 On 17 March 1912 he was named Senator of the Kingdom.

 Albertoni was admitted to numerous Italian and foreign academies, including the Accademia dei Lincei.

 He died in Bologna on 8 November 1933.